martinlindhe/eqformat_map/eqmapper/README.md

 # About

-Map viewer for Everquest maps.
+Map viewer for EverQuest maps.

 ## Usage